nodejs/node-addon-api/README.md

 recompilation.

-The `node-addon-api` module, which is not part of Node.js, preserves the benefits of the N-API as it consists only of inline code that depends only on the stable API provided by N-API.
+The `node-addon-api` module, which is not part of Node.js, preserves the benefits of the Node-API as it consists only of inline code that depends only on the stable API provided by Node-API.
 As such, modules built against one version of Node.js using node-addon-api should run without having to be rebuilt with newer versions of Node.js.

 It is important to remember that *other* Node.js interfaces such as `libuv` (included in a project via `#include <uv.h>`) are not ABI-stable across Node.js major versions.
-Thus, an addon must use N-API and/or `node-addon-api` exclusively and build against a version of Node.js that includes an implementation of N-API (meaning an active LTS version of Node.js) in order to benefit from ABI stability across Node.js major versions.
-Node.js provides an [ABI stability guide][] containing a detailed explanation of ABI stability in general, and the N-API ABI stability guarantee in particular.
+Thus, an addon must use Node-API and/or `node-addon-api` exclusively and build against a version of Node.js that includes an implementation of Node-API (meaning an active LTS version of Node.js) in order to benefit from ABI stability across Node.js major versions.
+Node.js provides an [ABI stability guide][] containing a detailed explanation of ABI stability in general, and the Node-API ABI stability guarantee in particular.

-As new APIs are added to N-API, node-addon-api must be updated to provide wrappers for those new APIs.
-For this reason node-addon-api provides methods that allow callers to obtain the underlying N-API handles so direct calls to N-API and the use of the objects/methods provided by node-addon-api can be used together.
+As new APIs are added to Node-API, node-addon-api must be updated to provide wrappers for those new APIs.
+For this reason node-addon-api provides methods that allow callers to obtain the underlying Node-API handles so direct calls to Node-API and the use of the objects/methods provided by node-addon-api can be used together.
 For example, in order to be able to use an API for which the node-addon-api does not yet provide a wrapper.